marklogic-community/mlphp/README.txt

 ## Set Up MLPHP

+1. [MAKE SURE WHAT IS DOWNLOADED IS AN mlphp DIRECTORY, NOT mlphp-master!]
-1. Put the mlphp directory inside your PHP-enabled server's web directory.
+   Put the mlphp directory inside your PHP-enabled server's web directory.
 You can then access the files, for example, like this:

    http://localhost/~user/mlphp/